Ankita9699/notepad-using-python/README.md

 # notepad-using-python
-A notepad created using python 3.0 project
+A notepad created using python 3.0